 If you are scanning the lower half of the form, these are the entries people usually need to decode:

-Layouts also vary.
-One payroll system may label these areas clearly, while another may tuck them into smaller boxes or supporting tables.
-So if your own document looks different from an online example, that does not mean it is a different kind of form.
-The wording, order, and box names can change even when the core purpose is the same.
-If these fields still do not reconcile after you compare them with your year-to-date payslips and job history, ask payroll for clarification, because the P60 can point you toward the issue but payroll records are what explain it fully.
+Layouts vary between payroll systems — if your P60 looks different from an online example, that does not mean it is a different kind of form.
+If these fields still do not reconcile after you compare them with your year-to-date payslips and job history, ask payroll for clarification: the P60 can point you toward the issue, but payroll records are what explain it fully.

 What taxable pay on a P60 actually means